 9.B.64 The Putative Cholesterol Transporter (Start1) Family

-STAR-related lipid transfer (START) domains are ~210 aa lipid binding domains implicated in intracellular lipid transport, lipid metabolism and cell signaling (Soccio and Breslow, 2003).
-The prototype is the steroidogenic acute regulatory (StAR) protein which transfers cholesterol to mitochondria in steroid hormone-producing cells.
+START domains are ~210 aa lipid binding domains implicated in intracellular lipid transport, lipid metabolism and cell signaling (Soccio and Breslow, 2003).
 The human and mouse genomes have 15 genes encoding START domains.
 The x-ray structures of three such proteins have been solved (see Soccio and Breslow, 2003 for a review).